MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 ## Use a newer WinSCP version

 To use a newer version of WinSCP with BizTalk Server, add an assembly redirection so BizTalk knows which assembly to load.
 The redirection is configured in the BizTalk Server configuration files: BTSNTSVC.exe.config (32-bit host instances) and BTSNTSVC64.exe.config (64-bit host instances).
+Due to a breaking change in WinSCP automation after version 6.1.2, BizTalk 2016 and BizTalk 2020 before CU6 can only be redirected up to maximum 6.1.2 version.
+BizTalk 2020 CU6 can be redirected to newer versions.

 The following includes sample configuration syntax.
-Be sure to replace `%NEWVERSION%` with your version:
+Be sure to replace `%NEWVERSION%` with your version of WinSCPnet.dll file:

 ```
 <configuration>